erdogant/pca/docs/source/Algorithm.rst

 Examination of the loadings
 ##################################

-Let's examine the **loadings** (arrows) a bit more to become even more aware what is going on in the distribution of samples given the variables.
+Let's examine the **loadings** (arrows) a bit more to understand what is going on in the distribution of the samples given the variables.
 The variable **flavanoids** has a positive loading and explaines mostly the variance in the first PC1 (it is almost a horizontal line).
 If we would color the samples in the scatter plot based on **flavanoids** values, we expect to see a distinction between samples that are respectively left and right side of the scatter plot.

 .. code:: python